Effective Date: May 25, 2018

 Judicial and Administrative Proceedings: If you are involved in a lawsuit or a dispute, we may disclose your PHI in response to a court or administrative order.
 We may also disclose PHI in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made, either by the requesting party or by us to tell you about the request or to obtain an order protecting the information requested.

-Research: Researchers may be given limited access to your PHI on-site at Foundation Medicine so that they can develop research projects and identify patients who may potentially qualify to participate in research studies.
-Any other uses or disclosures of your PHI for research purposes are only permitted once an institutional review board or privacy board has reviewed the research proposal, determined whether you need to provide specific consent for the research use of your PHI and established protocols to ensure the privacy of your information, or determined that the researcher will be provided only with information that does not identify you directly.
+Research: Researchers may be given limited access to your PHI remotely or on-site at Foundation Medicine so that they can develop research projects and identify patients who may potentially qualify to participate in research studies.
+Other uses or disclosures of your PHI for research purposes are permitted without authorization when your PHI is in the form of a limited data set or once an institutional review board or privacy board has reviewed the research proposal, determined whether you need to provide specific consent for the research use of your PHI and established protocols to ensure the privacy of your information, or determined that the researcher will be provided only with information that does not identify you directly.

 De-Identified Information: We may use your PHI to create “de-identified” information, which means that information that can be used to identify you will be removed.
 There are specific rules under the law about what type of information needs to be removed before information is considered de-identified.
 Once information has been de-identified as required by law, it is no longer subject to this Notice, and we may use it for any purpose without any further notice or compensation to you.